Apostolicam Actuositatem: Contents

-After
+Subsequent developments

-The Pontifical Council for the Laity had its foundation in Vatican II's Apostolicam Actuositatem, §26.
-The Pontifical council was created in January 1967 by Pope Paul VI's motu proprio Catholicam Christi Ecclesiam.
+The Pontifical Council for the Laity had its foundation in section 26 of the decree.
+This body was created in January 1967 by Pope Paul VI's motu proprio Catholicam Christi Ecclesiam.
 In December 1976, the council was included as a permanent fixture of the Roman Curia.
-In September 2016, its functions were shifted to the new Dicastery for the Laity, Family and Life.
+In September 2016, its functions were transferred to the new Dicastery for the Laity, Family and Life.